-Title: Assistant Professor & E. Marie Shantz Fellow in Accounting
+Title: Associate Professor & E. Marie Shantz Fellow in Accounting

 Specialty: auditing, fraud, management accounting